Cluinog/deno-gtk/README.md

   <img src="https://img.shields.io/npm/v/node-gtk" alt="Package Version" />
 </p>

-Node-Gtk is a [gobject-introspection](https://gi.readthedocs.io/en/latest) library for nodejs.
+Deno-Gtk port of Node-Gtk which is, itself, a [gobject-introspection](https://gi.readthedocs.io/en/latest) library for nodejs.
 It makes it possible to use any introspected library, such as Gtk+, usable.
 It is similar in essence to [GJS](https://wiki.gnome.org/action/show/Projects/Gjs) or [PyGObject](https://pygobject.readthedocs.io).
 Please note this project is currently in a _beta_ state and is being developed.
 Any contributors willing to help will be welcomed.